fpgasystems/sgrt/cli/manual/overleaf/sgutil-get-servers.md

 sgutil get servers [--help]

-  &nbsp; &nbsp; Retreives the list of servers you can use SSH to connect to.
+  &nbsp; &nbsp; List of servers you can use SSH to connect to.

 ### Flags